 Its name has been identified with peace and remoteness.
-It is located on the south eastern side of Cyclades, very close to the islands of Naxos and Ios.
+It is located on the southeastern side of the Cyclades, very close to the islands of Naxos and Ios.
 However, Amorgos has managed to keep its pace quiet and traditional.

-In the 2nd century BC, Amorgos was conquered by the Romans.
-That time, Christianity was introduced to the inhabitants.
+In the 2nd century BC, this island was conquered by the Romans.
+At that time, Christianity was introduced to the inhabitants.
 In the Byzantine times, the first chapels were built and some of them exist till today all over the island.
-In 1207, the Venetians took over Amorgos and built strong castles to protect the island from pirates.
-However, in 1537, the Turkish pirate Barbarossa conquered the island and destroyed it, before handling it over to the Ottoman Empire.
-Amorgos was set free in 1829, after the end of the Greek Revolution, and formed part of the first Greek State.
+In 1207, the Venetians took over the island and built strong castles to protect the island from pirates.
+However, in 1537, the Turkish pirate Barbarossa conquered the island and destroyed it, before handing it over to the Ottoman Empire.
+It was set free in 1829, after the end of the Greek Revolution, and formed part of the first Greek State.

-Today the permanent inhabitants of Amorgos are few.
+Today the permanent inhabitants of the island are few.
 A lot of residents immigrated in the 1950s and 1960s to mainland towns or abroad in search for a better life.
-The remaining residents deal mostly with agriculture, fishing and tourism.
+The remaining residents deal mostly with agriculture, fishing, and tourism.

-Chora, the capital of Amorgos, is built on the slopes of a hill, about 400m above the sea level.
+Chora, the capital, is built on the slopes of a hill, about 400m above sea level.
 The main colors dominating the village is certainly blue and white, the typical colors of the Aegean.
 The remains of a Venetian Castle are found on top of a huge rock above Chora, from where you have wonderful views to the surrounding area.

-Hop on a ferry from Athens to Amorgos for fantastic beaches, delicious food, beautiful natural landscapes, and relaxing holidays off the beaten tourist trail!
+Hop on a ferry from Athens for fantastic beaches, delicious food, beautiful natural landscapes, and relaxing holidays off the beaten tourist trail!

 If you’re searching for a peaceful destination off the beaten tourist trail to spend your summer holidays peacefully, Amorgos is your best bet.

-One of the main attractions in Amorgos is the imposing Venetian Castle that sits on the top of a huge rock above Chora.
+One of the main attractions on the island is the imposing Venetian Castle that sits on the top of a huge rock above Chora.
 The views from the castle are amazing!
 Another impressive attraction in Amorgos is the monastery of Panagia Hozoviotissa, which is built on the slopes of a rocky mountain.
 This Byzantine monastery, which was built in the 11th century, boasts fantastic vistas of the sea!